Vaibhav-Samdani/spotify/README.md

 ## Features

-- **User Authentication**: Users can sign up, log in, and log out of their accounts.
-- **Search Functionality**: Users can search for artists, albums, and songs.
 - **Music Playback**: Users can play, pause, skip, and control the volume of songs.
 - **Playlist Management**: Users can create, edit, and delete playlists.
 - **Responsive Design**: The application is designed to work seamlessly across various devices and screen sizes.